Azure-Samples/azd-functions-sharepoint-webhooks/README.md

 ---
 name: Azure Functions for SharePoint Online
-description: This repository is a quickstart that uses the Azure Developer CLI (azd) to deploy Azure Functions (Flex Consumption), which can list, register and process SharePoint Online webhooks on your own tenant.
-It uses managed identity and a virtual network to make sure deployment is secure by default.
+description: This quickstart uses azd CLI to deploy Azure Functions which can connect to your own SharePoint Online tenant.
 page_type: sample
 languages:
 - azdeveloper